UMR-CNRM/operadar/README.md

 # How to run
-The lookup tables should be generated BEFORE running `operadar`.
+The lookup tables should be generated BEFORE running `operadar` (unless you have a direct access to the tables).

 ## Generation of the Tmatrix lookup tables
-### Basic steps
-To work properly, the forward operator needs to access to Tmatrix lookup tables.
-The code that generates the tables is in Fortran, and requires the installation of the `lapack` library.
+To work properly, the forward operator needs to have access to the Tmatrix lookup tables.
+The codes that generate the tables are in Fortran, and requires the installation of a Fortran compiler.
+### 1. Fortran compiler installation
+For this installation, we will use the `lapack` library.
 1) First, clone the last version of `lapack` ([check here](https://github.com/Reference-LAPACK/lapack)).
    ```
    cd tmatrix_generator/src